 2. From the bottom of the pile, I put one shovelful into a compost sieve or sifter (a circular strainer with sides and a mesh bottom) , which is held over a small container.
 This include finished and unfinished compost.
 I shake the sieve for a minute or so like I’m harvesting for gold.
 The finished finer compost enters the container and the larger, unfinished compost remains in the sieve.
 Sometimes I don’t need a sieve since the compost at the bottom may not contain larger chunks.

 3. I toss the unfinished compost from the sieve onto the tarp and repeat this process until I reach the bottom of the compost bin or pile.
 Most of the finished compost is near the bottom.
 When I’m done, I have 3 or 4 container fulls of finished compost.
 With my husband’s help, we pick up the tarp of unfinished compost, and throw that back into the bin or pile for next year.

-BTW: Native plants do not need compost added to the beds unless the soil is horribly compacted needing better drainage or aeration.
+BTW: Native plants do not need compost added to the beds unless the soil is horribly compacted and needing better drainage or aeration.
 Native prairie plant roots make their own organic matter along with the soil over time deeper, plus the organic matter is always replenished as pieces of root systems die off each year and new ones grow.
-For clay soils, I prefer to select native plants that do well in clay soils than tilling in organic matter.
-Tilling sometimes brings up many weed seeds, alters soil microorganisms and is a lot much work.
+For clay soils, I prefer to select native plants that do well in clay soils rather than tilling in organic matter.
+Tilling sometimes brings up many weed seeds, alters soil microorganisms, and is a lot much work.
 Please share with us your easy harvesting tips for compost or if you found this helpful by entering a comment below.
 Thank you.